yeged/Javascript/README.md

 * ### Async and Await

+First of all we have the async keyword, which you put in front of a function declaration to turn it into an async function.
+An async function is a function that knows how to expect the possibility of the await keyword being used to invoke asynchronous code

 Async keywordü herhangi bir fonksiyonu promise hale dönüştürmek için kullanılır.
 Promisler async operationslardır, asenkron çalışırlar.

 Await sırayla çalışır ve çalışana kadar bekletir.
 Bir sürü data çekerken loading işlemi gerçekleştirmek için kullanılabilir.